JoseBlanca/franklin/doc/source/cleaning.rst

 solexa
   for short illumina reads

+solid
+  for solid reads

 A collection of cleaning steps are available that compose each one of these pipelines.
 These steps are:

 adaptor removal
   Each sequence is align against the adaptors found in a fasta file.
-The external tool used to do the matching is exonerate.
+The external tool used to do the matching is blast with its short sequence algorithm.
 If a match is found this section of the read is removed.
-Short adaptors will be treated as such.

 short adaptor removal
-  ngs_backbone will look for adaptors shorter than 20 bp with exact matches.
+  ngs_backbone will look for adaptors shorter than 15 bp with exact matches.

 precise vector removal
   If the vector and cloning site is known lucy can be used to remove the vector in a precise way.

+vector removal
+  If only the vector is known we can use blast to remove it.

+general vector removal
+  The reads are compared against the Univec database using blast to look for remaining vectors.

 bad quality trimming
   There are two algorithms used to remove the bad quality sequence extremes.
-If the sequence is long lucy (454 and sanger) is used for this task otherwise ngs_backbone does the job (illumina).
+If the sequence is long lucy (454 and sanger) is used for this task otherwise ngs_backbone does the job (illumina and solid).

 bad quality trimming by Ns
   When there are no qualities available we can infer the quality from the percent of Ns found in the sequence.
 This step removes regions with a high number of Ns.

-general vector removal
-  The reads are compared against the Univec database using blast to look for remaining vectors.

 low complexity masking
-  The regions with a low complexity are masked by using mdust
+  The regions with a low complexity can be masked by using mdust

 edge removal
   After all the other modules are run we can delete a fixed amount of bases from the sequence extremes